jeffgortmaker/pyblp/docs/background.rst

 When computing :math:`\zeta(p)`, shares :math:`s(p)` associated with the candidate equilibrium prices are computed according to their definition in :eq:`shares`.

 Of course, marginal costs, :math:`c`, are required to iterate over the contraction.
-When evaluating counterfactuals, costs are usually computed first according to the BLP-markup equation in :eq:`eta_markup`.
+When evaluating counterfactuals, costs are usually computed first according to the BLP-markup equation in :eq:`blp_markup`.
 When simulating synthetic data, marginal costs are simulated according their specification in :eq:`costs`.

 Called the BLP-markup equation in :ref:`references:Morrow and Skerlos (2011)`, the markup term is